 As instructed, the student told his master what his mother had said.
 In his wisdom, the Bodhisatta was able to divine that his mother would die that day, so he told his student they were going to put her through a test.
-He cut down a fig tree, carved a human figure, put it in his bed, and tied a string so his mother could find it.
+He cut down a fig tree, carved a human-sized figure, put it in his bed, and tied a string so his mother could find it.
 The Bodhisatta told his student to give his mother an axe and the end of the string and tell her now was a good time to kill him.
-She went to the bedroom and swung the axe down on the throat, realizing by the resulting thud what had happened.
-She shrieked from betrayal and died instantly, as was her fate.
+She went to the bedroom and without hesitation swung the axe down on the throat, realizing by the resulting thud what had happened.
+She shrieked at this betrayal and died instantly, as was her fate.

-The Bodhisatta gave his mother a respectful cremation and then told his student that the real reason his mother had sent him back to Taxila was to see that women are vile creatures.
+The Bodhisatta gave his mother a respectful cremation, then told his student that the real reason he had been sent back to Taxila was to see that women are vile creatures.
 The lesson learned, the son rejected family life to live in the forest as a fire-worshipping ascetic.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples, while out on a morning alms round, saw a woman so beautiful he fell in love at first sight.
-After returning to the monastery, he became depressed and ill and could no longer concentrate on his studies or meditation.
+The lovesick disciple became lean as a wild deer and could no longer concentrate on his studies or meditation.
 The Buddha told this story to remind him that women are vile and only bring misery.

 The student and his mother and father were earlier births of Ananda, Bhadda Kapilani, and Maha Kassapa, three of the Buddha’s top disciples.